Harsha0707/React-Workout-Timer/README.md

 # Deploy on Netlify

-The easiest way to deploy your app is to use the [Netlify](https://www.netlify.com/) is the essential platform for the delivery of exceptional and dynamic web experiences, without limitations.
+The easiest way to deploy your app is to use the [Netlify](https://www.netlify.com/) which provides essential platform for the delivery of exceptional and dynamic web experiences, without limitations.